github-innersource/innersource-ready-report/README.md

 - **What does that mean ?**

 We are providing a self-service process for developers to promote their application to Innersource.
-The process containts the following
+The process contains the following...

 ![process](docs/images/process-steps.png)